libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ---
-title: "browser-to-browser p2p with js-libp2p"
+title: "Browser WebRTC with js-libp2p"
 weight: 3
 description: "Learn how to use js-libp2p to establish a connection between browsers"
 aliases: